 At the beginning of T1 the UE receives an RRC message by which the SCell (Cell 3) becomes configured on NR.
 During T1 the SCell is powered off and UE is not aware of SCell.

 A MAC message for activation of SCell is sent by the test equipment 100ms after the RRC message, in a slot # denoted m.
 The point in time at which the MAC message for activation of SCell is received at the UE antenna connector defines the start of time period T2.
 The UE shall be able to report valid CSI for the activated SCell at latest in slot m+THARQ+Tactivtion_time+TCSI_ReportingNR slot length as defined in clause 8.3 provided the SCell can be successfully detected on the first attempt.
-The UE shall start reporting CSI in slot (m+k) and shall report CQI index 0 (out-of-range) until the SCell activation has been completed.
+The UE shall start reporting CSI after at least one CSI-RS transmission occasion for channel measurement and reporting after slot (m+k) and shall report CQI index 0 (out-of-range) until the SCell activation has been completed.
 Any PSCell interruption due to activation of SCell shall occur in the slot m+1+THARQNR slot length to slot m+1+THARQ+3ms+TXNR slot length+Ninterruption, as defined in clause 8.3, where Ninterruption is the interruption length given in section 8.2.
 Any E-UTRA PCell interruption due to activation of SCell shall occur in the subframe m1+1+THARQEUTRA slot length to subframe m2+1+THARQ+3ms+TXEUTRA slot length+Ninterruption, where m1 and m2 are the index of the first and last subframe of E-UTRA PCell which overlaps with slot m, and Ninterruption is the interruption length given in TS 36.133 [14] section 7.32.

 Time period T3 starts when a MAC message for deactivation of the SCell, sent from the test equipment to the UE in a slot # denoted n, is received at the UE antenna connector.
 The UE shall carry out deactivation of the SCell at latest in slot n+THARQ+3msNR slot length as defined in clause 8.3.
 The starting point of any PSCell interruption due to the deactivation shall occur in the slot n+1+THARQNR slot length to n+1+THARQ+3msNR slot length, as defined in clause 8.3.
 The starting point of any E-UTRA PCell interruption due to the deactivation shall occur in the subframe n1+1+THARQEUTRA subframe length to subframe n2+1+THARQ+3msEUTRA subframe length, where n1 and n2 are the index of the first and last subframe of E-UTRA PCell which overlaps with slot n.